 You will spend a lot of time at work.
 You should work with people you like.
 I used to be a bit sceptical about a question in employment engagement surveys asking people if they had a “best friend” at work.
 I realise now that work is much better if you are among friends.
 The happiest people are those who do things they are passionate about with people they really like.
 Further to that, if you find you have taken on a job you hate, ditch it quickly.
 Your career can survive a few well-intentioned detours and mistaken pathways.

 Crucial to workplace happiness is value alignment.
 If you work somewhere that compromises your personal ethics and values, get out of there as quickly as you can.
 Good people will be unnerved by things that don’t feel right.
 If it doesn’t feel right, it probably isn’t.
 Bad things only manifest when good people don’t take a stand.

 As bizarre as it might sound, failing is not failure.
 Researchers recognise that failure is just part of a process to eliminate unsuccessful options.
 To misquote Woody from Toy Story, when we make a few mistakes, we are not failing, just falling – with style.
 Even fairy-tale princesses recognise that you need to kiss a lot of toads before you find a handsome prince.
 Thomas Edison articulated this best: “I have not failed.
 I have just found 10,000 ways that don’t work.”
 If we fear failure we tend to take a minimalist approach to our jobs and the opportunities around us.
 Takes some risks.
+I know this never seems like the career advice you want, but trust me.
 Sometimes failing spectacularly is the best evidence that we are alive, human and serious about aspiring to the extraordinary.
 There is no value in being ordinary when you have the capacity to be remarkable.